-The regulations apply to admission appeals which are lodged:
+The Regulations therefore now apply to admission appeals which are lodged:

-- Before 24th April 2020 but where the appeal has not been fully determined on or before 24th April 2020
+- Before 31 January 2021 but where the appeal has not been fully determined

 - The requirement that IAPs are held in person are relaxed;